 Wanden Mathews LaFarge

 Each messenger of God is reared in the religion of his forefathers; abiding by its laws until the day he declares his spiritual station, as we find Christ conforming to the Hebrew rites until He announced Himself the Saviour of mankind.
 The thought and teachings of the new religion brought to earth by each successive messiah are coloured by those of the preceding faith but add a new dynamic force and a fresh spiritual viewpoint.
-To the external observer the new prophet is a reformer of the established religion but the vital spiritual impetus he brings, passes unperceived; thus it is interesting to remember that the Romans considered Christianity not a new religion but an offshoot of Judaism until as late as the second and third centuries, and in our day, the Bahá’í Faith has been mentioned by scholars as merely another Muhammadan sect, an estimation as incorrect as the Roman opinion of Christianity.
+To the external observer the new prophet is a reformer of the established religion but the vital spiritual impetus he brings, passes unperceived; thus it is interesting to remember that the Romans considered Christianity not a new religion but an offshoot of Judaism until as late as the second and third centuries, and in our day, the Bahá’í Faith has been mentioned by scholars as merely another Muslim sect, an estimation as incorrect as the Roman opinion of Christianity.

 The forerunner of the Bahá’ís Faith, Siyyid ‘Alí-Muḥammad, called the Báb, was born in Shíráz, Persia, in the year 1819.
 On May twenty-third, 1844, He declared His mission that He came to prepare the world for the advent of a great prophet—“Him whom God should make manifest”.